Skip to content

 3) Plugin part

 A plugin part is similar to an optional part in that it is populated by capsule instances programmatically.
 However, the capsule instances are not created in the plugin part but instead imported into the plugin part from another part.
 Typically such a capsule instance is first created into an optional part, and then at some later point in time imported into a plugin part.
 Later it can be deported (i.e. removed) from the plugin part and perhaps imported into another plugin part.
 This makes it possible to create very dynamic composite structures where the same capsule instance can play different roles in different parts over time.
-Moving a capsule instance by deporting it from one plugin part and then importing it in another plugin part is more efficient than destroying the capsule instance in one optional part and then creating another capsule instance in another optional part.
-Plugin parts are typically used together with unwired ports.
-In general it's possible to import a capsule instance into more than one plugin part at the same time, but it can only be imported if its ports are not already bound in its current location.
-Plugin parts by default have multiplicity 0..1.
+Moving a capsule instance by deporting it from one plugin part and then importing it in another plugin part is usually more efficient than destroying the capsule instance in one optional part and then creating another capsule instance in another optional part (and data stored in the moved capsule instance is of course retained).
+Note that the parts which you move a capsule instance between can belong to different composite structures.

 In the example below the capsule C contains a few parts of different kinds and multiplicities.
 Note that you may declare multiple parts on the same line if they are of the same kind (both c and d below are optional parts).